michcao/media_analyses/Lorde/README.md

 ```
 <img src="https://github.com/michellecow/media_analyses/blob/main/Lorde/img/neg_word_per_album.png" width="400">

 Focusing on the sentiment of each song, organized by album, shows interesting results.
-The most negative song in the Pure Heroine album, "A World Alone," is in my opinion actually quite upbeat and considerably more face-paced than some of her other songs.
+The most negative song in the Pure Heroine album, "A World Alone," is in my opinion actually quite upbeat and considerably more fast-paced than some of her other songs.
 This [Lorde fandom page](https://lorde.fandom.com/wiki/A_World_Alone) even says that it contains a "roaring dance beat."
 This could be a general weakness of text analysis, especially using unigrams, as it's difficult to get a sense of a song's mood, content, and overall feeling.
 Another song that doesn't seem to fit its categorization is "Sober II (Melodrama)."
 It is shown as a song with relative positive sentiment, and is from my view actually a very sad song, one that I would describe as having negative sentiment.

 ```
 # Analysis by album and song